7 Foods You Eat That Make Your Psoriasis Worse

 That seemingly healthy breakfast of granola and yogurt could easily be aggravating your psoriasis.
 Some granolas pack in over 20 grams of sugar and corn syrup!
 Sugar is known to increase inflammatory receptors in your body, according to Harvard University researchers.

 Did someone say chicken pot pie?
 Yes, the smell of that flaky buttery crust warming in the microwave is tempting, but like sugar, processed foods can hike the amount of inflammation in your body.
 If you are short on time, look for meals with 500 mg or less of sodium.
-These are the 7 things every man should know about psoriasis.
+(Here’s what every man should know about psoriasis.)